Compulsory purchase laws in Scotland: Confirmation

-Revocation of Confirmation
+Revocation of confirmation

 It is not possible for confirmation by the Scottish Government to be revoked.
-The Scottish Law Commission that without revocation of an abandoned Compulsory Purchase Order, owners of land may struggle to sell their house as the CPO will normally appear through buyer's due diligence.
+The Scottish Law Commission that without revocation of an abandoned compulsory purchase order, owners of land may struggle to sell their house as the CPO will normally appear through buyer's due diligence.

-Stage Three: Conveyancing
+Stage Three: conveyancing

 After the confirmation of the Compulsory Purchase Order, ownership of the land must still be transferred through a conveyance.
 There are two forms of conveyance available, (1) by transfer under a schedule conveyance disposition and (2) by transfer under a General Vesting Declaration.

-(1) Schedule Conveyance
+(1) Schedule conveyance

 A schedule conveyance is a voluntary transfer in which the owner signs a special form of deed, a schedule conveyance disposition.
-The prescribed form for this deed is found in the Land Consolidation (Scotland) Act 1845.
+The prescribed form for this deed is found in the Lands Clauses Consolidation (Scotland) Act 1845.
 In order to initiate this process, the acquiring authority must issue a notice to treat with the owner.

-Notice to Treat
+Notice to treat

 A notice to treat is a formal notice sent to the owner of the land, and other parties with similar rights.
 The notice to treat must contain an adequate description of the land covered by the proposed conveyance.
 Failure to do so may result in the notice to treat being invalid.

 Service of a notice to treat had historically been taken to create a binding contract, obliging the owner to sign the schedule conveyance deed to transfer ownership.
 However, modern analysis now distinguishes Notice to Treats from contracts: "The essence of a contract of sale is that all the terms and conditions are set out and are made the subject of a binding agreement, whereas in the case of compulsory purchase, while a notice to treat obliges an acquiring authority to purchase the land from the person to whom notice has been given, many of the details at that stage remain unsettled" The service of a notice to treat obliges the acquiring authority to go through with the compulsory purchase and obliges the landowners to set out their claims for compensation and an obligation to sign the disposition.
 A notice to treat ceases to have effect after three years or shorter where (a) a General Vesting Declaration is issued, (b) the acquiring authority has taken possession of the land, or (c) the level of compensation payable is referred to the Land Tribunal for Scotland.

-Notice of Entry
+Notice of entry

 Where a notice to treat has been served, the acquiring authority can additionally serve a notice of entry giving the landowner at least 14 days notice that upon expiration of the notice period, the acquiring authority will enter and take possession of the land.
 However, ownership (title) of the land itself will not vest until compensation has been determined and paid to the current owner.